IgniteUI/help-topics/topics/04_Data-Sources/OLAP/02_Xmla/01_Add/00_igOlapXmlaDataSource_Adding_to_an_HTML_Page.md

 -   A MS SSAS Server (with at least one database) configured with the `msmdpump.dll` HTTP data provider
 -   The required JavaScript files:
     -   The jQuery library
-    -   The required Ignite UI™ JavaScript files
+    -   The required %%ProductName%%™ JavaScript files

 ### <a id="steps"></a>Steps